Central Oregon Inner City Outings

 Helping Kids Get Out in Nature

 With over 50 chapters around the country, Inner City Outings is focused on reaching kids who might not otherwise get to enjoy nature for social, environmental or financial reasons and introducing them to the outdoors in a fun, safe and educational way.
-After nine months of planning and networking, three dedicated Juniper Group volunteers have made a successful application to the Sierra Club’s national office to start a program here in Central Oregon.
-We have lined up three partners in the community—the Latino Community Association, COPY, and Sisters Parks and Recreation—and are hoping to lead our first outing this fall.
-A leader from our community partner will join us on all of our outings.
+After nine months of planning and networking, Juniper Group volunteers formed the Central Oregon Inner City Outings (COICO) in September 2012.
+They did their first hike in October 2012 with Big Brothers/Big Sisters on the Metolius (see below).

 - volunteering with logistical aspects